Why do moms get angry?

 If you think about it, when we were kids we wouldn’t understand why our moms wanted us to keep our room clean.
 Or we didn’t know why everything had to be kept in its own place.

 But now we get it and our kids don’t.
-Only when they are in our shoes, they learn the effort needed to run a home, earn an income (if you are working), and raising kids at the same time.
+Only when they are in our shoes, do they learn the effort needed to run a home, earn an income (if you are working), and raise kids at the same time.

 So when they don’t do what we say, it’s because they are people too.
 And they need to feel they have choices and control too.

 Also, they could be having a bad day or they are feeling needy.
 Whatever reason it may be, remind yourself constantly that they are children.
 They don’t know what you know.

 So when you feel angry about kids’ behavior, make it a habit to view everything from their perspective too.
 I try to let them have their way if a battle is too unnecessary.